About Our Team

 Founder & Director, ThinkArt Salon

-Laurie R. Glenn is founder, president and CEO of Thinkinc., a Chicago-based strategic public affairs and political consulting firm specializing in policy issues.
-With more than 30 years of political consulting and public affairs experience, Ms. Glenn serves as a high-level advisor, working with leaders within nonprofit organizations, coalitions, foundations, cultural, business, corporate and civic organizations, to address key policy issues impacting a range of communities from the local to global level.
-She advises clients on strategic planning, partnerships/alliances, coalition building, communications and leadership development to enhance the both the power of individual leadership and institutions to make systemic change.
+Laurie R. Glenn is founder, president and CEO of Thinkinc., a Chicago-based international strategic public affairs and political consulting firm specializing in policy issues.
+With more than 40 years of political consulting and public affairs experience, Ms. Glenn serves as a high-level advisor, working with leaders within nonprofit organizations, coalitions, foundations, cultural, business, corporate and civic organizations, to address key policy issues impacting a range of communities from the local to global level.
+She advises clients on strategic planning, partnerships/alliances, coalition building, communications, leadership development and organizational change to enhance the both the power of individual leadership and institutions to make systemic change.

 Combining her political consulting and community affairs expertise, Ms. Glenn set her sights on public policy work opening The Glenn Group, which quickly became one of Chicago’s most highly regarded, full-service, boutique public affairs communications firms.
 Over the course of her career she developed specific expertise in not-for-profit organizations and education, focusing on strategic planning and positioning to transform and steer organizations on the path to realize their mission and vision.